 Dottie began her journey with NewPath Child & Family Solutions (St. Joseph Orphanage) over 20 years ago when she first began as a Therapeutic Group Leader in our Residential Program.
 Over the years, she has transitioned into roles serving youth in several programs, including Residential, Education, and Day Treatment.
 Dottie earned a B.S. in Art Therapy from Bowling Green State University and has a passion for experiential learning.

 Facilities Manager & Purchasing Coordinator

-Kim is a Licensed Professional Clinical Counselor in the state of Ohio who is committed to connecting children and their families to the services they need.
+Kim is a Licensed Professional Clinical Counselor in Ohio who is committed to connecting children and their families to the services they need.
+As the Director of Central Services, Kim oversees the operations of our central services including Central Access, Central Medical/Nursing, and Central Scheduling.
 She obtained her Bachelor’s Degree in Psychology from Ball State University and her Master’s Degree in Clinical Mental Health Counseling from Northern Kentucky University.